 On meeting the eligibility criteria, demonstrate how the proposed project will be achieved.

 Demonstrates an innovative or creative product, service or solution

 Some key points include (but are not limited to):

 Benefit to the City of Boroondara

 Demonstrate how the project will significantly benefit city of Boroondara businesses/residents.
 Some key points include (but are not limited to):

 Successful applicants will be required to acquit their grant, providing evidence of the grant fund expenditure and outcomes.

 The acquittal requirements for grant funds include:

 - A Grant Acquittal Project Summary Report detailing the outcomes attributable to the grant funds and digital images where relevant

-- Proof of co-contribution funding (by way of invoices/receipts or alternatively, bank statement showing direct cash input to the project).
+- Proof of co-contribution funding (by way of invoices or receipts or alternatively, bank statement showing direct cash input to the project).